Runny Nose and Cough

 mattress, stuffed animals, cat, dog, smoking, etc.)

-Remember: "Who is it bothering, you or the kid?"
+Remember to ask yourself: "Who are these symptoms bothering, you or the kid?"